 It’s not just legal firms that need deposition summaries.
 People involved in a case who could not be present at the deposition (e.g., deponents, plaintiffs, insurers, or adjusters) would benefit from a brief transcript summary they could review.

-The Types Of Deposition Summaries
+5 Main Types of Deposition Summaries Explained

 There are five primary types of deposition summaries: page-line summaries, page summaries, topical summaries, chronological summaries, and narrative summaries.

 - Page-line summaries typically have columns for page-line, exhibit, and summary of the testimony.
-Generally, you can expect a one page-line summary for every five or more pages of testimony.
+Generally, you can expect a one-page-line summary for every five or more pages of testimony.

 - A topical summary comprises three sections: topic, pages, and summary.
 It is typically used in cases such as workers’ compensation, where facts are the main focus.